 When a man doesn't succeed in a place, let him go . . .
 No. 136

 Nostradamus was born on December 14, 1503 and died the first or second of July in 1566.
-He wrote in obscure style to avoid being prosecuted.
+He wrote in an archaic form of French - archaic even for his own time - and in obscure style to avoid being prosecuted.
 He also deliberatly confused the time sequence of the Prophecies so that their secrets would not be revealed to all, it is said.

-SOME SAY that de Notredame foretold his own death: When his assistant wished him goodnight on July 1, 1566, de Notredame said,
+Some say that Nostradamus foretold his own death: When his assistant wished him goodnight on July 1, 1566, Nostradamus said,

 "You will not find me alive at sunrise."